 - Phase out car parking as an employee benefit.

-- Encourage staff to walk to meetings or make it easy for them to take public transport by reimbursing their fare.
+- Encourage staff to walk to meetings or make it easy for them to take public transport by reimbursing their fare or having workplace fare cards/passes.

 - Provide secure bike parking and showers for cyclists.